Media Contacts & Facts

-- During the 2017-18 school year, NBCF served 61 blind and visually impaired children (this was capacity based on its last facility).
+- During the 2018-19 school year, NBCF served 51 blind and visually impaired children.

-- NBCF’s Discovery Day Camp is the only day camp for blind and visually impaired children in the state of Nevada; and is accredited through the American Camping Association.
+- NBCF’s Discovery Day Camp is the only day camp for blind and visually impaired children in the state of Nevada that is accredited through the American Camping Association.

 - Most NBCF programs are free to families – only a few have small fees and financial aid is available, so funding is never a reason for a child not to participate.

 - Nevada is one of seven states that does not have a school for the blind